den-wdi-2/intro-to-rails/readme.md

 ### Why is this important?
 *This workshop is important because:*
-- Rails is one of the most popular web development frameworks of all time, known for allowing remarkably  quick builds, it's manageable learning curve, and giant community.
+- Rails is one of the most popular web development frameworks of all time, known for allowing remarkably  quick builds, its manageable learning curve, and giant community.
-- Rails strict conventions create apps that look familliar, so that any rails programmer can understand a new rails app with minimum effort.
+- Rails' strict conventions create apps that look familiar, so that any Rails programmer can understand a new rails app with minimum effort.

 ### Objectives
 *After this lesson, students will be able to:*

-- Create a new Rails app
+- **Create** a new Rails app
-- Describe similarities between Sinatra and Rails routing
+- **Describe** similarities between Sinatra and Rails routing
-- Generate a controller
+- **Generate** a controller
-- Create RESTful routes & actions
+- **Create** RESTful routes & actions
-- Create erb views
+- **Create** erb views
-- Generate activerecord models
+- **Generate** ActiveRecord models

 ### Where should we be now?
 *Before this lesson, students should already be able to:*

-- Build a Sinatra application
+- **Build** a Sinatra application
-- Explain MVC
+- **Explain** MVC
-- Use ActiveRecord and Postgres to interact to persist data.
+- **Use** ActiveRecord and Postgres to interact to persist data.

-## Intro: What is Rails
+## Intro: What Is Rails

 Rails was created in 2003 by David Heinemeier Hansson, while working on the code base for Basecamp, a project management tool by 37signals.
 David extracted Ruby on Rails and officially released it as open source code in July of 2004.
 Despite rapid iteration of the Rails code base throughout the years, it has stuck to three basic principles: